Azure/azure-rest-api-specs/specification/cosmosdbmongoclusters/resource-manager/readme.md

-# cosmosdbmongoclusters
+# cosmosdbmongocluster

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for cosmosdbmongoclusters.
+This is the AutoRest configuration file for cosmosdbmongocluster.

 ## Getting Started